 Rope and chain twitches require applying constant pressure with one hand and stabilising the head with the other.

 If you have a horse that is unfamiliar, fearful, anxious, hurt, stressed, doesn’t trust anyone of the handlers or just isn’t having any of it, techniques like this may come in handy.

-In a hide or neck twitch (photo from: How to apply a twitch), you grab the loose skin on the neck and twist, rolling it back into your fist.
+In a hide or neck twitch, you grab the loose skin on the neck and twist, rolling it back into your fist.

 This is similar to scruffing a cat and requires no tools besides your hand.
 A neck twitch does, however, require one person to do the twitch and another person to administer the treatment.

 An ear twitch is more challenging to apply because you can damage the ear cartilage if you do it too roughly.